 The 6 mile paved trail starts by winding its way through the museum’s 164-acre park, passes behind Meredith College, cuts through the main campus at North Carolina State University, passes by Pullen Park, through Boylan Heights, then finishes in the heart of the city just outside of the Duke Energy Center for the Performing Arts – or wherever your heart desires (pardon the pun).

-This trail proved to be a great way for us as a family to get outside and explore unique areas and neighborhoods of Raleigh whilst passing through parks, campuses, and downtown neighborhoods.
+This trail proved to be one of the best kid-friendly Raleigh trailsvfor us as a family to get outside and explore unique areas and neighborhoods of Raleigh whilst passing through parks, campuses, and downtown neighborhoods.

 Along the trail there’s a good mixture of flat trail and some small inclines, bridges to cross, tunnels to go through, and lovely tree lined streets and nature areas.